Projects and workspace

 - the creator’s entry remains protected;

-- the creator’s role remains fixed in the observed interface;
+- the creator’s role remains fixed in the interface;

 - delegation is done by assigning additional roles, not by removing creator protection;